dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2117: Cultural organizations benefit local economies.
+### T2117: They create jobs, attract tourists, and bolster the local economy.

 |Support|
 |---|